 Catherine then thoughtfully added, “...I don’t know if anyone can truly understand…"

-Raising a brow, Mary confided, “I think I do dear."
+Raising a brow, Mary confided, “I believe I do dear."

 And so Catherine replied, "I do, I have Peter, whom I love and respect so much.
-For him to speak with Jacob on our behalf, it gave us a renewed hope for the future.
-And I admit it is nice to talk to you too."
+And for him to speak with Jacob on our behalf like he did, well it gave us a renewed hope."

-Admittedly, Catherine revealed, "It's funny, but feeling lonely is something I've gotten used to.
+With a tip of her head, Catherine thanked Mary, but then thoughtfully revealed, "It's funny, but feeling lonely is something I've gotten used to.
 Losing my mother at such a young age, I got use to my aloneness, and learned to keep things inside.
 A tragedy like that sets you apart from other children.
 Especially if you had a wonderful Mom like I had."

-With a warmness, Mary then notes, "Whenever you speak of your Mother, I see a smile in your eyes.
-What was your mother like?"
+With a warmness, Mary then noted, "Whenever you speak of your Mother, I see a smile in your eyes...she must have been someone special..."

 To which Mary thoughtfully answered, "Oh yes dear, I would."